Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Methods

 \subsection{Light-curve calculations}

 The SN light-curve modeling is performed by using the one-dimensional multi-frequency radiation hydrodynamics code \texttt{STELLA} \citep{blinnikov1998,blinnikov2000,blinnikov2006}. \texttt{STELLA} was previously used for modeling light curves of zero metallicity Type~II SNe \citep{tolstov2016,moriya2019muller}. \texttt{STELLA} numerically follows the SED evolution at each time step.
 Thus, we can directly compare the observer-frame light curves obtained by JWST with the theoretical models by redshifting synthetic SEDs.
 The synthetic SEDs have 100 frequency bins ranging from $6.3\times 10^{13}~\mathrm{Hz}$ ($5\times 10^4$~\AA) to $2.8\times 10^{8}~\mathrm{Hz}$ ($1$~\AA) in a log scale.
 This wavelength binning is sufficient for light-curve modeling of Type~II SNe \citep{paxton2018}.
 We set the mass cut at $1.4~\Msun$ and artificially explode the progenitors above the mass cut.
 The explosion is initiated by inserting thermal energy above the mass cut without assuming any specific explosion mechanisms.
-We assume that 0.04~M$_{\odot}$ of $^{56}$Ni exists uniformly within the helium core, but the \Ni decay heating does not affect our conclusions because all the Type~II SNe we investigate are only observed at luminous phases when the effects of the \Ni decay heating are insignificant.
+We assume that 0.04~M$_{\odot}$ of $^{56}$Ni, which is a median \Ni mass estimated with local Type~II SN samples \citep[e.g.,][]{anderson2019,martinez2022}, exists uniformly within the helium core, but the \Ni decay heating does not affect our conclusions because all the Type~II SNe we investigate are only observed at luminous phases when the effects of the \Ni decay heating are insignificant.

-A significant fraction of Type~II SN light curves shortly after explosion are found to be affected by the interaction between SN ejecta and confined dense circumstellar matter \citep[CSM, e.g.,][]{forster2018,bruch2021}.
+A significant fraction of Type~II SN light curves shortly after explosion are found to be affected by the interaction between SN ejecta and confined dense circumstellar matter (CSM, e.g., \citealt{forster2018,bruch2021}; \citealt{jacobson-galan2024}).
 As we discuss in the following sections, the light curves of some Type~II SNe in our sample can be better reproduced by taking the confined dense CSM into account.
 When we attach confined dense CSM, we adopt the following density structure \citep[e.g.,][]{moriya2017,moriya2018}.

 where

 $\dot{M}$ is a mass-loss rate, $v_0$ is a wind velocity at the progenitor surface, $v_\infty$ is a terminal wind velocity, and $R$ is a progenitor radius.
 In this work, we fix $\beta=2$, $v_\infty=10~\mathrm{km~s^{-1}}$, and a CSM radius of $10^{15}~\mathrm{cm}$. $\beta>2$ is observed in RSGs \citep[e.g.,][]{bennett2010} and $v_\infty=10~\mathrm{km~s^{-1}}$ is a typical wind velocity of RSGs \citep[e.g.,][]{goldman2017}.
 The confined dense CSM around Type~II SNe is often constrained to exist within $10^{15}~\mathrm{cm}$ \citep[e.g.,][]{yaron2017,silva-farfan2024}. $v_0$ is chosen so that the density structure of the progenitor and CSM is smoothly connected.